Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Red Sox pitching staff ranks 12th in MLB.

-- Red Sox pitchers combine to rank 25th in baseball in home runs given up (167 total, 1.3 per game).
+- Red Sox pitchers combine to give up 168 total home runs at a clip of 1.3 per game (to rank 25th in the league).

+- Bello (9-7) is aiming for his 10th victory when he takes the mound for the Red Sox in his 22nd start of the season.
+He's put together a 3.70 ERA in 119 1/3 innings pitched, with 100 strikeouts.

-- In his last appearance on Thursday against the Washington Nationals, the left-hander threw 4 1/3 innings, allowing two earned runs while surrendering two hits.
+- In his last appearance on Friday, the right-hander tossed six innings against the New York Yankees, allowing one earned run while surrendering six hits.

+- In 21 games this season, the 24-year-old has amassed a 3.70 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.